Marine Biology BSc (Honours) 2025 entry

 • Biology 2: provides an introduction to the diversity of life on Earth and addresses key elements of organismal, behavioural and ecological aspects of life.

-In second year, modules are chosen which will best prepare you for Marine Biology, and new topics are introduced in some second-year modules such as evolutionary biology and ecology.
+In second year, modules are chosen which will best prepare you for Marine Biology, and new topics are introduced in some second-year modules.
 Students on the Marine Biology course must take the following modules:

 • Ecology: introduces essential concepts in population and community ecology and how they relate to biodiversity.